alphaMJL/odin_ruby_hangman/README.md

 Loading a game from a file

+Things that could be a nice touch, but are outside of the scope of what I am trying to do here.
+Wish List:
+Manage save games - delete from inside the game Checking to see if save game file exists and warning about overwrite.

 Assignment
 You will be building a simple command line Hangman game where one player plays against the computer, but a bit more advanced.
 If you’re unfamiliar with how Hangman works, see Wikipedia.